-Small businesses benefit from CRM systems by way of a few basic categories.
+Beyond checking the occasional CRM-review site, how should you go about determining which CRM is best for you?
+The most important thing you can do is to identify the most valuable features, and what they can do for your business.
 Below, we’ll outline a few comparisons drawn from CRM’s on the market that target small and medium-sized businesses, focusing on the categories that help define what makes a CRM solution ‘effective.’

-Every small business has its own unique set of needs.
-However, there are certain needs that remain constant throughout — such as the need for a CRM software platform that offers everything to make closing sales faster and easier.
+Every small business (as well as large and midsize business) has its own unique set of needs.
+However, there are certain needs that remain constant throughout — such as the need for a CRM software platform that offers sales automation and productivity tools to move leads through your pipeline and make closing sales faster and easier.
 Of course, pricing is always going to factor, but when CRM yields an ROI in the $8.00 ballpark, pricing becomes less of an issue.
-What’s most important is having the right package of tools to make businesses more organized and on top of activity tracking and gathering insights, allowing them to make informed business decisions about how best to serve customer needs.
-Which is why Salesforce comes out on top of the competition in helping your small business achieve your CRM desires.
+What’s most important is having the right package of tools and integrations to make businesses more organized and on top of activity tracking and gathering insights, allowing them to make informed business decisions about how best to serve customer needs.

 All businesses, large and small, depend on customer satisfaction.
 And in order to make that happen, you need the right CRM solutions.
 Salesforce is the top CRM system for helping your small (or even large or midsize) business achieve your CRM goals, so that you can rest easy knowing that your customers are receiving the kind of attention that will keep them interested and engaged for years to come.